mbkarle/project-jeff/src/pages/index.md

     tags:
       - UX/UI Design
     img: /img/immersive_experience.png
+  - tags:
+      - UX/UI Design
+      - Responsive Web
+    title: Driving retention through membership
+    description: I led design on Monthly Plus—a membership initiative that allows students, particularly the high intent learners, to continue their creative journeys with Monthly classes at half off.
+In the first 3 months of launch, over 2500 students became Plus members.
+Some classes had **conversion rates as high as 24%**.
+    img: /img/mplus.png
+  - tags:
+      - Visual design
+      - Motion design
+    title: Designing Monthly’s front door
+    description: I designed our home, about and career pages, which see hundreds of thousands of views from unique visitors each month.
+Key metrics aside though...who doesn’t love a nicely designed homepage?
+    img: /img/mfrontdoor.png
 projectArchive:
   header: Project Archive
-  dateDescription: "Circa 2018 - Present"
+  dateDescription: Circa 2018 - Present
   subheader: These are older projects, contract gigs, etc. that I’ve also had my hands on.
   projects:
     - tags:
         - UX/UI Design
       title: Hashflow
       description: Hashflow is the most powerful DeFi trading experience, featuring tight spreads, zero slippage and more.
 I had the opportunity to work with the founder to redesign their trading terminal.
       image: /img/hashflow.png
+      img: /img/hashflow.png
 contact:
-  cta: "Have an idea for the next biggest ______?"
+  cta: Have an idea for the next biggest ______?
+  description: >-
-  description: "I love startups.
+    I love startups.
 I’m always looking for a way to scratch the itch for moving quickly and helping shape big ideas.
 I can do it all—need a pitch deck for a fundraise?
 Looking to clean up your landing page?
 Need an MVP but don’t know where to start?
 Looking to iterate on your product?
+Not a problem.

-Not a problem.\n\nI’m particularly passionate about crypto, impact/mission driven companies, and products focused on building communities."
+    I’m particularly passionate about crypto, impact/mission driven companies, and products focused on building communities.
   copyEmailText: Let’s jam. wjeff415@gmail.com
 ---